JoetheManHowie/NUSCAN/prep_graph/README.md

 ## Adding Probabilities
 ------------------------

 There are some large datasets that we used in experiments that did not have probability weights.
 In these cases we induces probabilities from different probabilitiy distribution functions (pdfs).
-In these cases we have writen a python script for step 0, that takes a edgelist txt file and adds probabilities to the edges.
+In these cases we have writen a python script for step 0, that takes an edgelist txt file and adds probabilities to the edges.